 1. Potential to Deduct More Medical and Dental Expenses

-For example, if your AGI is $75,000, 10% is $7,500, meaning all expenses over $7,500 are deductible.
-If your AGI is $50,000, then the threshold is only $5,000.
+For example, if your AGI is $75,000, 10% is $7,500 and all expenses over $7,500 are deductible.
+If your AGI is $50,000 then the threshold is $5,000.

 2. Potential to Reduce Medicare Premium Surcharges